dtonhofer/prolog_notes/swipl_notes/about_operators/README.md

 X = aa⋂bb.
 ```

-The ambinguity of several non-associative operators cannot be resolved:
+The ambinguity of several non-associative operators with the same precedence cannot be resolved:

 ```
 ?-